Northpoint Bible College

-Northpoint Bible College and Seminary is a private Pentecostal Bible college and seminary in Haverhill, Massachusetts.
-The college's sole purpose is to teach and train students for Pentecostal ministry for the spread of the Christian gospel.
-It offers undergraduate and graduate degrees in Biblical Studies and Practical Theology.
-The current President of Northpoint Bible College is Tiff Shuttlesworth.
+Northpoint Bible College and Seminary was a private Pentecostal Bible college and seminary in Haverhill, Massachusetts.
+The college's purpose was to teach and train students for Pentecostal ministry for the spread of the Christian gospel.
+It offered undergraduate and graduate degrees in Biblical Studies and Practical Theology.

+Following the loss of its accreditation pursuant to long-term financial difficulties, President Tiff Shuttlesworth announced in June 2026 that the college would close its undergraduate and graduate programs and offer noncredit programs.
+The institution's name will also change to Northpoint School of the Bible in September.